OpenLMIS/openlmis-deployment/provision/Provision-single-host.md

+# How to provision a single Docker host in AWS
 If case the deployment target is one single host, then swarm is not needed.

 In that case, refer to Provision-swarm-With-Elastic-ip.md for step 1, 2, 3, 5.